fortunejs/fortune/doc/GETTING_STARTED.md

 ```

 Finally we need to call `initialize` before we do anything with the instance.
 Then we can let the server listen, which yields a HTTP API that conforms to the full [JSON API](http://jsonapi.org) specification, and a custom implementation of [Micro API](http://micro-api.org) specification.
 By default, it is backed by an embedded datastore, NeDB (which doesn't persist to disk by default).

-## Hypermedia Applications

-Fortune gives you a few hypermedia serializers for free.
-Given the definitions of the record types, it is able to construct a [domain ontology](https://en.wikipedia.org/wiki/Ontology_(information_science)#Domain_ontology).
-This is useful for generating hyperlinks to entities that compose records and their relationships.

 ## Design Considerations